By Elaine Miyabara

 (in charge of the Golden View rabbit rescue)

 This is the second article on the Golden View rabbits.
-You may want to read The Golden View Rabbits first.
+The first article is here: The Golden View Rabbits.

 Whenever there's a roundup of a large herd of rabbits, there are inevitably those who "missed the bus" for various reasons - illness, injury, recovery from surgery, or are simply trap-wise and difficult to catch.
 So it was with the Golden View rabbits.
 Eventually, the stragglers were all captured and deemed healthy.
 There were 25 additional rabbits that needed to be transported to PLAS to join their herd mates, so Beverly Wallace and Audrey Poole-Brown, who are in charge of the Golden View rescue, rented a van and drove them from southern California to Sequim, WA.

 On December 4, 2018, Beverly and Audrey arrived at the sanctuary, to our amazement, at exactly the time their GPS predicted they would, and the rabbit release was immediately accomplished.
 The terrified rabbits were urged out of their carriers onto the grass and quickly recognized the taste of freedom and fresh air.
 It was a very cold day, but they had no problem adjusting from their former home of bare ground to the soft cushion of grass under their feet.

 After the rabbits were released, Beverly and Audrey stayed behind to reacquaint themselves with the other rabbits who had been transported the month before and who they so lovingly took care of through the entire rescue process of spaying, neutering, feeding, nursing back to health, and much, much more.
 They pointed out Grandpa, Samantha, Nellie, Baby, and others that they recognized and were happy to see that they were doing just fine.